2026 Dynasty Rookie Rankings: The Wild Card Class That Has Scouts Guessing

 Love checks in at 6'0, 212 pounds with a low pad level to power through inside runs and enough speed to outrun defenders in space.
 His vision improved over the season, and he flashed receiving ability with 28 catches in 2024.

-He scored in 14 of Notre Dame’s 16 games.
+He scored three TDs in a game already this season and has shown up more in the receiving game.
 While he may lack the contact balance of Ashton Jeanty, Love has the tools to become an elite RB prospect.

 A former five-star recruit, Singleton brings 4.3 speed at 226 pounds.
 He’s improved his vision and instincts each season, and his athleticism and soft hands made him one of Penn State’s top pass catchers.
 If he takes the next step, Singleton has the upside to be a high-impact NFL starter.